We cannot consider your application if it does not satisfy all the eligibility criteria.

 You cannot normally use the grant for the following:

-- capital expenditure, including purchase of real estate and vehicles.
+- capital expenditure, including purchase of real estate and vehicles

-- purchase of equipment (for example, musical instruments, computers, videos, photographic or printing equipment).
+- purchase of equipment (for example, musical instruments, computers, videos, photographic or printing equipment)

-- activities which are already commercially viable in their own right.
+- activities which are already commercially viable in their own right

-- activities which will provide commercial advantage to the applicant (e.g. promotion of the applicant's own business).
+- activities which will provide commercial advantage to the applicant (e.g. promotion of the applicant's own business)

-- scholarships to individual students.
+- scholarships or fellowships to individual students

-- completed projects.
+- completed projects